tlalexandre/raphael-silva/README.md

   - Every field in the form is required to avoid empty messages, names or email.
 Each input also has the autocomplete feature which allows the user to complete the form faster.

   ![ContactMe](https://user-images.githubusercontent.com/120526785/236821465-5707b754-eb70-4a5c-bace-c763ce7c0b65.png)

+ -On mobile version, the display is changed from flex to block, to allow the user to have a better layout for this screensize.

   ![ContactPageMobile (1)](https://github.com/tlalexandre/raphael-silva/assets/120526785/c46fa68b-8c1e-4fcd-93f1-d5ecfbb5ac97)